How to Raise Finance

 The number of mortgaged buy-to-let properties you own can have an impact on which lenders will be able to lend to you.
-For instance at the time of writing (early 2014) Skipton Building Society will not consider an application from a landlord that already has ten buy to let mortgages.
+For instance, some lenders might not consider an application from a landlord that already has ten buy-to-let mortgages.

 This number will differ from lender to lender, so the best thing to do is to speak with an experienced mortgage broker for advice.

 When it comes to BTL mortgages, the amount you can borrow is connected to rental return.
 In other words, how much you can borrow depends on how much the lender thinks you are going to earn.